Assam suspends officer who shot at former student leader, disbands Anti-Narcotics Squad

 Other personnel involved in the firing will be transferred out of the district, the government said.

-The Assam government on Tuesday acted against the police personnel of the Anti-Narcotic Squad who fired at a former students’ leader in Nagaon district last month.
+The Assam government on Tuesday suspended an officer of the Anti-Narcotic Squad and transferred other personnel who fired at a former students’ leader in Nagaon district last month.
 It has also ordered the disbanding of the Anti-Narcotic Squad.

 On January 22, Kriti Kamal Bora, the former general secretary of Nowgong College, had intervened when he saw the police personnel beating up two acquaintances in Nagaon’s Kachalukhua town.
 The police told Kriti Bora to leave the spot but when he got off from his motorcycle they assaulted him and then shot him in the knee.